Astabol/Classical_Problems/README.md

  3. You have to worship all GODs with same number of flower(s)
  4. You have to return without extra flower(s) in your hand.

-Question: How many flower(s) you have to take initially before go to the pond to worship the GODs
+Question: How many flower(s) you have to take initially before go to the pond to worship the GODs?